 There have been incidents of violent crime including robbery, which is often armed and sometimes fatal, in residential and tourist areas of New Providence and Grand Bahama.
 The number of break-ins and robbery incidents reported to the British High Commission has increased.
 There are police patrols in the main tourist areas.

 Be vigilant at all times and don’t walk alone away from the main hotels, tourist areas, beaches and downtown Nassau, particularly after dark.
 Take care if travelling on local bus services after dusk on routes away from the main tourist areas.
 Don’t carry large amounts of cash or jewellery.
 Robbers may be armed.
 Don’t resist in the event of an attempted robbery.
 If you need the police in an emergency, call 911 or 919.

-The outlying islands of the Bahamas (known as the Family or Out Islands) have lower crime rates, however the risk of crime typically increases during regattas and festivals.
+The outlying islands of The Bahamas (known as the Family or Out Islands) have lower crime rates, however the risk of crime typically increases during regattas and festivals.

 Excursions and activities

 Before booking any excursion or activity make sure that health and safety precautions are evident and that the operator has adequate insurance cover.

 The water sports industry in The Bahamas is poorly regulated.
 Be careful when renting jet skis and other water sports equipment as many companies and individuals offering water sports activities are unregistered.
 People have been killed or seriously injured using jet skis and other watercraft carelessly, or by the reckless behaviour of others.
 There have been reports of sexual assaults on foreign nationals by jet ski operators in Nassau.

 There have reports that some organisers of day excursions are using bait to attract marine life, including sharks, leading to increased shark attacks in the immediate vicinity.
 Some have proven fatal.
 Never swim in water where the water has been baited.